Garland Robinette

-Charles Garland Robinette (born August 21, 1943 in Boutte, Louisiana) is a journalist in the New Orleans area.
+Charles Garland Robinette (born August 21, 1943) is a journalist in the New Orleans area.
 He was recently the host of "The Think Tank" on New Orleans radio station WWL (AM).

+Robinette was born in Boutte, Louisiana.
+He is a Hahnville High School alum and a U.S. Navy veteran of the Vietnam War.
+He studied at the New Orleans Academy of Fine Arts and created the official poster for the 2011 New Orleans Jazz and Heritage Festival.

-Robinette was a news anchor and investigative reporter on New Orleans TV station WWL-TV Channel 4 for twenty years (August 1970 until August 8, 1990).
+He was a news anchor and investigative reporter on New Orleans TV station WWL-TV Channel 4 for twenty years (August 1970 until August 8, 1990).
 After leaving the TV station, Robinette served as head of public relations for Freeport-McMoRan in New Orleans before starting his own firm.
 He returned to the media in 2005 on WWL (AM) as a fill-in for David Tyree, a popular host stricken with cancer.
 The position became permanent when Tyree succumbed several weeks after Hurricane Katrina.